The youth of Joshua’s Heart Foundation run a series of programs to connect with and support our local communities and those in need.

 The program officially launched in 2012 with the help of a twenty-thousand dollar grant from Wal-Mart.
 That year, Joshua’s Heart was able to help 100 needy kids and their families.
 This year, with your help, Joshua’s Heart hopes to give backpacks to 5,000 children.

-Lend a Helping Hand Your generous donations can ensure schoolchildren in our community receive food all year long.
+Your generous donations can ensure schoolchildren in our community receive food all year long.
+Become a sponsor or make a donation today!

 We provide birthday gifts to students in our food back pack program.
 Gifts are sent to the school and the principal is responsible for getting the gift to the student.